cirosantilli/cpp-cheat/gcc/introduction.md

 Obviously, it is always better if you avoid using extensions, but you may encounter them in Linux specific projects, such as the Linux kernel itself for example.

 GNU extensions have a large chance of being implemented in future ANSI C versions (but sometimes in a modified form) because of the large influence of GCC.

-GCC stands for GNU Compiler Collection: *not* C compiler, and currently compiles: C, C++, Objective-C, Fortran, Java, Ada, and Go.

 ## g++ vs gcc